scipy/scipy/doc/source/tutorial/optimize.rst

 The result shows our problem is infeasible.
 It means that there is no solution vector that satisfies all the constraints.
 What did we do wrong?
 If we check the code carefully, we can notice that we've set the :math:`x_3` bound constraint wrong.
-We've set the maximum bound for :math:`x_3` to :math:`0`.
-However, it is not needed.
+We've set the maximum bound for :math:`x_3` to :math:`0`, but it is not needed.

 We can solve it with correct bound settings: